Massacre of El Ouffia: Raid on El Ouffia

 Colonel Schauenburg's cavalry regiment began its raids against the tribes around Algiers (Fahs) in a bloodthirsty and macabre way in the sad attack of the tribe of El Ouffia near the course of Oued El Harrach, which had taken place on 6 April 1832, just five months after the formation of this new regiment.

 While this regiment was being equipped with arms and supplies, Colonel Schauenbourg received from Governor Savary the sudden order to leave the Algiers encampment at night towards the bank of Oued El Harrach in a first mission against the Algerians.

 The horsemen then began a nocturnal and silent march, which was an ordinary prelude to the raid and carnage which was being prepared against the civilians of the tribe of El Ouffia.

 This column of horsemen was led by General Faudoas, who was an officer of the First French Empire like his colleague Colonel Schauenbourg, and this punitive expedition was intended to punish the tribe of El Ouffia and other neighboring allied tribes who were considered dangerous against the French colonial presence in Algiers.

 Massacre

 General Marquis de Faudoas arrived with Colonel Schauenburg and their horsemen on the night of 6 April 1832 at the village of El Ouffia while the members of the tribe were asleep in their tents.

-Due to the strict instructions of the general-in-chief, the Duc de Rovigo, this expeditionary body of troops from Algiers were tasked with slaughtering the civilians of El Ouffia without sparing a single one of them, including women, children and the elderly.
+Due to the strict instructions of the general-in-chief, the Duc de Rovigo, this expeditionary body of troops from Algiers were tasked with slaughtering the civilians of El Ouffia without sparing women, children and the elderly.

-The sleeping Algerians were surprised at dawn on 7 April 1837, and all were slain without attempting to defend themselves.
+The sleeping Algerians were surprised at dawn on 7 April 1832, and many were slain without attempting to defend themselves.

-No one managed to escape the massacre.
-The horsemen of General Faudoas followed orders to make no distinction regarding the age or sex of their Algerian victims.
+Most horsemen of General Faudoas followed orders to make no distinction regarding the age or sex of their Algerian victims.
+Both swords and firearms were used to kill the civilians, and there are reports that boiling water was taken from cooking pots and tossed onto the Algerians by dismounted French cavalry.
+Only the actions of some French soldiers in disobeying their orders saved a couple of Algerian civilians.